Axelntw/alx-airbnb-database/database-adv-script/README.md

 The implementation can be found in the `database-adv-script/subqueries.sql` file.

+### 2. Use Aggregations and Window Functions

+This task demonstrates the use of SQL aggregation functions and window functions for data analysis:

+1. **Aggregation with GROUP BY**: Find the total number of bookings made by each user using COUNT function
+2. **Window Functions**: Rank properties based on the total number of bookings they have received using ROW_NUMBER and RANK

+The implementation can be found in the `database-adv-script/aggregations_and_window_functions.sql` file.

 ## Database Schema

 The project works with a simulated Airbnb database that includes tables for: